Leonard Bernstein's children defend Bradley Cooper following criticism over prosthetic nose

 "At all times during the making of this film, we could feel the profound respect and yes, the love that Bradley brought to his portrait of Leonard Bernstein and his wife, our mother Felicia," his children added.
 "We feel so fortunate to have had this experience with Bradley, and we can't wait for the world to see his creation."

-Cooper and Netflix, the film's distributor, have not publicly commented on the backlash.
+Cooper and Netflix, the film's distributor, did not immediately respond to CBS News' request for comment.

 for more features.